Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

 Bobby Witt Jr. At The Plate

-- Witt Jr. has 148 hits and an OBP of .317 to go with a slugging percentage of .501.
-All three of those stats rank first among Kansas City hitters this season.
+- Witt Jr. leads Kansas City with 151 hits and an OBP of .319, plus a team-best slugging percentage of .507.

-- Among the qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 101st and he is 22nd in slugging.
+- Among qualified batters in MLB play, his batting average ranks 26th, his on-base percentage ranks 99th, and he is 17th in the league in slugging.

+- He has hit a long ball in 20.3% of his games this year, and 4.8% of his plate appearances.

-- In 49 games this season (37.1%), Witt Jr. has picked up an RBI, and in 18 of those games (13.6%) he had more than one.
-He has also driven in three or more of his team's runs in eight contests.
+- Witt Jr. has had at least one RBI in 37.6% of his games this year (50 of 133), with more than one RBI 19 times (14.3%).
+He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.